ejeschke/ginga/doc/index.rst

 Because Ginga is written in pure Python, it can run on any platform that has the required Python modules and has a supported widget set.
-The basic Ginga display class supports the Qt_ (4 and 5), PySide_, Gtk_ (2
+The basic Ginga display class supports the Qt_ (4 and 5), PySide_, Gtk_
-and 3), Tk_ widget sets natively as well as any Matplotlib Figure, and HTML5 canvases in a web browser.
+(3), Tk_ widget sets natively as well as any Matplotlib Figure, and HTML5 canvases in a web browser.
 The full reference viewer supports Qt and Gtk variants.
 Ginga can also be used in `Jupyter notebooks <http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html>`_.